aws-powertools/powertools-lambda-python/docs/utilities/jmespath_functions.md

 ### Built-in JMESPath functions

-You can use our built-in JMESPath functions within your expressions to do exactly that to decode JSON Strings, base64, and uncompress gzip data.
+You can use our built-in JMESPath functions within your envelope expression.
+They handle deserialization for common data formats found in AWS Lambda event sources such as JSON strings, base64, and uncompress gzip data.

 ???+ info
-    We use these for built-in envelopes to easily decode and unwrap events from sources like API Gateway, Kinesis, CloudWatch Logs, etc.
+    We use these everywhere in Powertools to easily decode and unwrap events from Amazon API Gateway, Amazon Kinesis, AWS CloudWatch Logs, etc.

 #### powertools_json function

-Use `powertools_json` function to decode any JSON String anywhere a JMESPath expression is allowed.
+Use `powertools_json` function to decode any JSON string anywhere a JMESPath expression is allowed.

 > **Validation scenario**

-This sample will decode the value within the `data` key into a valid JSON before we can validate it.
+This sample will deserialize the JSON string within the `data` key before validation.

 === "powertools_json_jmespath_function.py"